Energy Tracers wanted!

 Licensed Energy Tracers conduct thermal-imaging surveys of domestic buildings to identify areas of poor thermal efficiency.
 They also provide the householder with information on how to tackle any of the issues identified and other general ways of saving energy in their home.

 As an Energy Tracer, you will learn how to operate the CHEESE thermal imaging equipment, how to interpret thermal images and the basics of building construction and energy efficiency.
 As well as this, you will have the opportunity to meet new and interesting people, to make a significant contribution to an exciting and important project, to gain expertise that might help in your career advancement and to earn some extra money.
 Since training and surveys will be done outside of normal working hours, being an Energy Tracer can be fitted around a full-time job.

-Nick Banks, a participant of the Energy Tracer training course, held over the weekend of 21st, 22nd October 2017 said:
+The two-day course has classroom-based and practical parts, with plenty of time for questions and discussion.
+Nick Banks, a participant of the training course, held over the weekend of 21st, 22nd October 2017 said: